With electric vehicles increasing in popularity and availability, potential electric converts may be wondering how an electric car will drive.

 This makes life when driving an electric car much easier, particularly in busy traffic.

 Another essential feature of an electric car is the battery.
-It’s used to benefit driving dynamics rather than hinder them, even though it adds weight to the vehicle.
-It’s placed in the car’s floor between the axles, ensuring the centre of gravity is as low as possible.
-As a result, the suspension can afford to be a little softer than usual, giving a comfortable ride, while the cars’ handling remains sure-footed and fun.
+It’s used to benefit driving dynamics rather than hinder them.
+Even though it adds weight to the vehicle, it’s placed in the car’s floor between the axles, ensuring the centre of gravity is as low as possible.
+That along with stiffer suspension can give a comfortable yet sporty feel, while the cars’ handling remains sure-footed and fun.

 What other benefits are there to driving an EV?